-The investments accounted for using equity method mentioned above were not pledged as collateral as of December 31, 2023 and 2022.
+The investments accounted for using equity method mentioned above were not pledged as collateral.

-(7) Business combination
+- (8) Business combination

-- A. the Group acquired SSKT as a subsidiary - (a) On April 23, 2023, the Group acquired 100% of the shares and voting interests in SSKT, a manufacturer and distributor of lithium tantalate and lithium niobate wafers.
+- A. the Group acquired SSKT as a subsidiary

+- (a) On April 23, 2023, the Group acquired 100% of the shares and voting interests in SSKT, a manufacturer and distributor of lithium tantalate and lithium niobate wafers.
 As a result, the Group obtained control of SSKT.
 The Group aims to deepen its business presence into 5G and satellite communication industries through the acquisition of SSKT.